agude/agude.github.io/_books/surface_detail.md

   Culture warship, the _FOTNMC_ brings Y'breq back to her home planet.

 {{ this_book }} is my favorite {{ culture }} novel so far, just edging out {{
 c3 }}.
-The multiple storylines, each carefully directed to meet at the end of the book, <!-- TODO -->. {{ the_author }} keeps the perfect pace by shifting between plots in the same chapter, developing them and the world piece by piece and often ending on a cliff hanger to keep the reader in anticipation.
+The multiple storylines are carefully directed to converge at the end of the book, creating a complex and engaging narrative. {{ the_author }}
-The pacing and sense of anticipation are reinforced by the _FOTNMC_, who like the reader, is excited by the prospect of getting to finally fire its weapons in anger.
+maintains the perfect pace by shifting between plots in the same chapter, developing them and the world piece by piece and often ending on a cliffhanger to keep the reader in anticipation.
+The pacing and sense of anticipation are reinforced by the _FOTNMC_, who like the reader, is excited by the prospect of finally firing its weapons in anger.

-The mind, and what it means to be "alive" <!-- TODO: Better wording than alive.
-Sentient? --> are a core theme of the novel.
+Consciousness and what it means to be sentient are core themes of the novel.
 Y'breq's mind is copied on her death and used to reincarnate her.
-Chay, Prin, and Vatueil are simulated minds copied from real people, and in the case of Chay, resulting in multiple copies as her real self wakes up while her virtual self remains in hell.
-_FOTNMC_ is, of course, a completely constructed Mind. _FOTNMC_'s original avatar is a human whose mind is suppressed so the ship can control them.
+Chay, Prin, and Vatueil are simulated minds copied from real people, and in the case of Chay, resulting in multiple copies as her real self wakes up while her virtual self remains in hell. _FOTNMC_ is, of course, a completely constructed Mind.
-Unlike {{ commonwealth }}, {{ this_book }} grapples with the fact that a
-backup isn't really you, first by having Chay's body wake up while her virtual copy continues in hell, and later explicitly when a Culture pilot is thinking about her imminent death.
+_FOTNMC_'s original avatar is a human whose mind is suppressed so the ship can control them.
+Unlike {{ commonwealth }}, {{ this_book }} grapples with the fact that a backup isn't really you, first by having Chay's body wake up while her virtual copy continues in hell, and later explicitly when a Culture pilot is thinking about her imminent death.

 There are several twists.
-Veppers is clearly evil, but we learn that he is also (for his own benefit) on the anti-hell side.
+The clearly evil Veppers is revealed to be (for his own benefit) on the anti-hell side.
 It is unclear which side the Culture is on, as they want to end the hells but also pledged to be neutral.
 The largest and most important twist is delivered in the epilogue: that Vatueil is the man called Cheradenine Zakalwe from {{ c3 }}.
 This indicates that Special Circumstances has been involved in the _War in Heaven_ since the beginning, and makes the reader reevaluate what parts of the book were actually part of the Culture's scheme.
 It's interesting to note that the Culture often deploys Zakalwe on the side they want to lose, in this case as a pro-hell mole on the anti-hell side.

 In the previous {{ this_series }} books, I felt a slight sense of distance from the characters and setting.
 For reasons I can't explain, {{ this_book }}